 Print Out

-By default, the POS will print the end of day statement as long as there is a printer configured.
-However, you can deactivate the print out for both end of day statement and balance statement under Settings > POS Profiles.
+By default, the POS will print the end-of-day statement as long as a printer is configured.
+However, you can deactivate the print out for both the end-of-day statement and balance statement under Settings > POS Profiles.

 Key